Inspiration

 Having just climbed it, we felt a sense of accomplishment looking at how far away the top looked from down at our camping site.

-We got recommended a hike to Bosnuten and enjoyed walking on the outskirts of Hardangervidda’s fjäll.
+We were recommended a hike to Bosnuten and enjoyed walking on the outskirts of Hardangervidda’s fjäll.

 Fun fact: Hardangervidda National Park is Norway’s biggest national park.